pandammonium/blipper-widget-old/README.txt

 Currently, only English is supported.
 I'm afraid I don't yet know how to make other languages available.
 If you'd like to help, let me know in the comments on [my Blipper Plugin page](http://pandammonium.org/wordpress-dev/blipper-widget/).

-= About Polaroid|Blipfoto =
+= About Blipfoto =

-[Polaroid|Blipfoto](https://www.polaroidblipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.
+[Blipfoto](https://www.blipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.
 It uses OAuth 2.0 to ensure that your password is kept secure.
-You will need to obtain these from Polaroid|Blipfoto.
+You will need to obtain these from Blipfoto.
 This is a straightforward process and instructions are given below.

-This plugin is independent of and unendorsed by Polaroid|Blipfoto.
-Use of this plugin means you consent to this plugin accessing your Polaroid|Blipfoto account and performing actions including publishing your blips on your WordPress website.
+This plugin is independent of and unendorsed by Blipfoto.
+Use of this plugin means you consent to this plugin accessing your Blipfoto account and performing actions including publishing your blips on your WordPress website.

 = Requirements =

-* Polaroid|Blipfoto account
+* Blipfoto account
 * WordPress 4.3
 * PHP 5
 * PHP [Client URL (cURL) library](http://php.net/manual/en/book.curl.php)

 = Disclaimer =

-By using this plugin, you consent to it performing actions involving your Polaroid|Blipfoto account, including, but not limited to, obtaining your account details (excluding your password).
+By using this plugin, you consent to it performing actions involving your Blipfoto account, including, but not limited to, obtaining your account details (excluding your password).

-You, the Polaroid|Blipfoto account holder, are responsible for the images shown on any website using the Blipper Widget with your OAuth credentials and access token.
+You, the Blipfoto account holder, are responsible for the images shown on any website using the Blipper Widget with your OAuth credentials and access token.

+The Blipfoto PHP SDK is used under [the MIT Licence](https://opensource.org/licenses/MIT).

 == Frequently Asked Questions ==

-= Does the widget need my Polaroid|Blipfoto username and password? =
+= Does the widget need my Blipfoto username and password? =

 The widget asks for your username for verification purposes, but does not require your password.
 It does not ask for your password and it does not have access to your password.
-The widget uses an OAuth 2.0 access token to authorise access to your Polaroid|Blipfoto account, eliminating the need for your password.
+The widget uses an OAuth 2.0 access token to authorise access to your Blipfoto account, eliminating the need for your password.

 = Why doesn't the plugin seem to do anything? =
-* If you haven't added any blips to your Polaroid|Blipfoto journal, you won't see any blips in your widget.
-Please make sure you have at least one blip in your Polaroid|Blipfoto account.
+* If you haven't added any blips to your Blipfoto journal, you won't see any blips in your widget.
+Please make sure you have at least one blip in your Blipfoto account.
 * If you are logged in and are able to change your site's options and settings, you should see an error message indicating the problem.
 It is most likely that you have mistyped your username or that you haven't copied your access token correctly.
 Amend these details, and try again.
-* If you have refreshed your OAuth app credentials or access token at Polaroid|Blipfoto, you will need to update these details on the Blipper Widget settings page.
+* If you have refreshed your OAuth app credentials or access token at Blipfoto, you will need to update these details on the Blipper Widget settings page.
-* You might have hit the rate limit set by Polaroid|Blipfoto.
+* You might have hit the rate limit set by Blipfoto.
 If this is the case, try again in fifteen minutes or so.

 = Where can I get support for Blipper Widget? =